CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ### Quinoa: A Quarkus extension to create Modern UI with no hassle

 [Quinoa](https://github.com/quarkiverse/quarkus-quinoa) is a Quarkus extension that simplifies the integration of modern frontend web applications built with Node.js into Quarkus-based backends.
 The main requirement is that the Node.js project includes a `build` script that outputs static files—like index.html, JavaScript, and CSS—into a build artifact directory.
-Quinoa packages these static files into the Quarkus application—whether as a JAR, binary, or even within a container image—during the build process, ensuring they are served efficiently when the application runs.
+Quinoa packages these static files into the Quarkus application—whether as a JAR, binary, or even into a container image—during the build process, ensuring they are served efficiently when the application runs.

 I decided to use React for the UI client because of my familiarity with it ([see the UI directory](https://github.com/CynicDog/archeio/tree/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/src/main/webui)), but Quinoa also supports other frontend frameworks and libraries like Angular, Vue, Svelte, and more.